joshcoody/kickingsass/README.md

 * Admin rights to your computer

 ## Step 2 Instructions
-In (roughly) this order, complete the following to advance to Step 3:
+In (roughly) this order, complete the following steps to advance to Step 3:

 1. **Stop:**
     * watch task